-Rua Krachaeng Thai means a boat built from wood with a canopy..
-Currently more than 80% of boats that we see on the river are Rua Krachaeng.
-The word “Krachaeng“ means the canopy that covers almost the entire length of the boat.
-So the boat is called “Krachaeng“.
+Rua Krachaeng means a boat built from wood with a canopy.
+Currently more than 80% of the boats that we see on the river are built in the rua krachaeng style.
+The word “krachaeng” means the canopy that covers almost the entire length of the boat.
+So, the boat is called “krachaeng.”

-In the olden days Krachaeng was made of bamboo leaves or Pandan palm leaves or Toei (a water plant) leaves.
-The leaves were sewn by using needle to form a sheet, and then sew the sheets together to form Krachaeng using as canopy.
+In the olden days the krachaeng was made of bamboo leaves, pandan palm leaves or toei leaves (a water plant).
+The leaves were sewn together to form a sheet, and the sheets sewn together to form the krachaeng.

-Note: The above explanation is translated from an article “Differences between Krachaeng Boat and Iamjun Boat“ published in the Thai travel magazine “Aw Saw Thaw“ in April 2001.
+Note: The above explanation is translated from an article “Differences between Krachaeng boats and Lamjun boats,” published in the Thai travel magazine “Aw Saw Thaw” in April 2001.

-In memory of and with Great thank to Khun Anan Subhongsang for the above translation into English.
+In memory of and with great thanks to Khun Anan Subhongsang for the above translation into English.